PAYAL980/Dominating-Set-Problem-using-QAOA/README.md

 # Dominating-Set-Problem-using-QAOA

+Check the analysis report to learn about the problem in detail.

 To run the file, specify the inputs in the cell commented Input and run it.
 Further call the dsp_qaoa function to get the optimal parameters and pass the obtained parameter to plot_result funtion.The above directions are for running on non-noisy simulator.